 This process is generally longer and more costly than obtaining a certified copy from a solicitor.
 Some countries such as the UAE will no longer accept qualification documents for legalisation with a notarial cover sheet.
 China will only accept documents longer than a single page if it has been verified and bound with a ribbon by a Notary Public.

 When it comes to deciding which process you should put your documents through, it’s always best to check requirements with whoever you’re presenting the documents to in-country.
 Usually, a certified copy will be accepted for most legalisation purposes, though this depends on where the document was issued and the destination country.
 The type of document can also have an influence on the process.

 Unless a notarised copy is specifically requested, we can determine what to do with your documents by understanding your personal circumstances.
 As we have an in-depth understanding of each country’s requirements, we can advise you accordingly.

 If you require documents legalising for use overseas, we can help.
 We can handle documents from any country, to any country, with our unique global network of specialists.
-You can chat to our team now, give us a call today on +44 (0) 330 088 1142, message us on WhatsApp on +44 (0) 7561 031947, go to our site at www.vitalconsular.com or e-mail us at email@example.com.
+You can use our live chat system, give us a call on +44 (0) 330 088 1142, message us on WhatsApp or e-mail us at firstname.lastname@example.org.

 There are key differences between the process of certification and notarisation within the UK.
 In most instances, only certification is required.
 By not understanding the differences and opting for notarisation, you could spend more money than necessary and, in some circumstances, have your documents rejected by choosing the wrong process.
 It’s always best to speak to a specialist to avoid any unnecessary delays in process and to avoid spending money when you don’t need to.